mmbman/Katagiri/1983-12-28-Blue-Cliff-Record-Case-49-Talk-2.md

 So he has a great power.
 For instance, if your view [...] of the human world is changing in many ways – in other words, if you can see the human world in a universal perspective – very naturally you can get vitality, power of living.

-But nevertheless, he is always flapping in the wind, from the east, from the north, from the south – he is just like a flag flapping, always.
+Nevertheless, he is always flapping in the wind, from the east, from the north, from the south – he is just like a flag flapping, always.
 But nevertheless, the center of his life is very heavy.
 He doesn't move, he just stands alone, unmoved. [...]
 He is completely standing alone: *alone* means he himself exists in this world, with nothing to compare with him.
 That is called *aloneness*, alone.

 That attitude [or] spirit of life has very strong power, that's why he shakes the heavens and sweeps the earth.
 So wherever he may go, he is always standing alone, unmoved; but he is always flapping in the wind, accommodating to a certain situation.
 Handling [the situation], but he is always stable, not completely carried away.